rudolffu/qsofitmore/MIGRATION_PLAN_KMPFIT_TO_LMFIT.md

 - [ ] Performance benchmarking against kmpfit baseline
 - [ ] Remove kapteyn dependency from all configuration files
 - [ ] Update documentation and examples
-- [ ] Update CLAUDE.md with new dependency information

 ## Key Benefits of Migration